6.5830/6.5831: Database Systems

 This course is designed to introduce graduate/undergraduate students to the foundations of database systems, focusing on basics such as the relational algebra and data model, query optimization, query processing, and transactions.
 This is not a course on database design or SQL programming (though we will discuss these issues briefly).
 No prior database experience is assumed though students who have taken an undergraduate course in databases are encouraged to attend.

 Classes will consist of lectures and discussions based on readings from the database literature.
-For 6.5830, there will be a semester long project, as well as two exams and 7 assignments -- 4 Go based programming "Labs" and 3 problem sets.
-For 6.5831, exams and assignments are the same as 6.5830, except that students may opt to do one additional (more exploratory) lab in place of the final project.
+For 6.5830, there will be a semester long project, as well as two exams and 6 assignments -- 3 Go based programming "Labs" and 3 problem sets.
+For 6.5831, exams and assignments are the same as 6.5830, except that students may opt to do one additional lab in place of the final project.

 Enrollment may be limited.